cornelltech/startup-ideas/README.md

 * Debating startup ideas (Nov 13)
 * Launching startup projects (Dec 4)

-Grading:
-* This practicum is graded pass/fail.
-In order to pass the practicum, each student must record at least one startup idea in the idea tracker in each of the first five sessions (for a total of at least five ideas per student, not including ideas recorded by teams during the working sessions).

-Refer to the [Entrepreneurial Lens wiki](https://github.com/cornelltech/entrepreneurial-lens/wiki) for more information.
+Refer to the [Entrepreneurial Lens wiki](https://github.com/cornelltech/entrepreneurial-lens/wiki) for more information on the sessions.